simeg/ngjs-color-picker/README.md

 * Add reverse option for gradient
 * Include color themes (Good palettes: http://jsfiddle.net/nicgirault/bqph3pkL/)
 * Add option to select rows instead of columns
-* Add information about all the options to the GitHub page

 # License
 The MIT License (MIT)